Roads and freeways in metropolitan Phoenix: State Route 30 (Tres Rios Freeway)

 The Tres Rios Freeway, has been proposed as an east–west freeway in an effort to move some West Valley motorists off of I-10 in an attempt to decrease traffic along that frequently congested Interstate.
 Its western beginning would be at Route 85, and it would run east to encounter proposed Loop 303, and continue through to Loop 202's South Mountain Freeway.
 From there it would continue east to a terminatus at Interstate 17 near downtown Phoenix at the Durango Curve.
-Construction of the proposed Route 30 (former SR 801) has been approved, and will begin sometime in the early 2020s based on funding and planning by the Maricopa Association of Governments.
-Following the approval of Interstate 11 in the 2012 Surface Transportation Act, a study for a Westward extension of SR 30 to I-11 will be conducted by MAG.
+Construction of the proposed Route 30 (former SR 801) has been approved, and will begin in the early 2027.
+Following the approval of Interstate 11 in the 2012 Surface Transportation Act, a study for a Westward extension of SR 30 to I-11 (currently SR-85) will be conducted by MAG.

 State Route 74 (Lake Pleasant Freeway)

 Due to expected rapid growth in the northwestern reaches of the metropolitan area, long-term regional highway plans include acquisition of right-of-way for eventual future expansion of SR 74 to a freeway.